-This excerpted statement is a request for mutual understanding regarding shared governance at SOSU.
-Three reasons for mutual understanding are cited in the original document.
-First, SOSU and other academic institutions are less autonomous than in the past, and are now supported by funds from sources over which we exercise diminishing control.
-If the voices of all parties at SOSU are to be successfully heard, this institution must be in a position to speak from a generally unified view.
-Second, regard for the welfare of Southeastern as an institution remains important despite the mobility and interchange of scholars.
-Third, when all components at Southeastern recognize their interdependence, and are aware of the usefulness of communication, the result is that the force of joint action increases Southeastern's capacity to solve broad educational problems.
+The University and other academic institutions are less autonomous than in the past, and are now supported by funds from sources over which the university exercises diminishing control.
+If the voices of all parties at the university are to be successfully heard, this institution must be in a position to speak from a generally unified view.
+When all components at the university recognize their interdependence, and are aware of the usefulness of communication, the result is that the force of joint action increases the university's capacity to solve broad educational problems.